Seagate Terminal Norfolk adds a five acre storage pad.

 SeaGate completes renovation and expansion of the #3 Warehouse thus greatly increasing the container side of the business.

-Southern States Chemical purchases key components and designs of the Baraboo Munitions Sulfuric Acid Plan in Wisconsin, and beings plans to construct a new acid plan in Wilmington, NC.
+Southern States Chemical purchases key components and designs of the Baraboo Munitions Sulfuric Acid Plant in Wisconsin, and beings plans to construct a new acid plant in Wilmington, NC.

-SeaGate Handling completes renovation of the #2 Warehouse.
+SeaGate Terminals, LLC completes renovation of the #2 Warehouse.